 Supporting slavery, smuggling and the Cali Cartel in Colombia was then.
 The last decades, most Dutch and Dutch-Antillean governments evolved towards openly supporting corporate services providers like trustcompanies, accounting firms, notaries and corporate lawyers to serve Italian maffia, Colombian and Mexican drugscartels, Venezuela’s narco-regime and other international crime organizations.

 Since 1993, consecutive Dutch governments, banks and corporate service providers have been promoting the world’s oldest and largest offshore online gaming network with favorable tax treaties, anonymous shell companies, E-zone legislation, lax tax laws, selfregulation and a no-prosecution policy via the islands of Aruba, Curaçao and Saint Martin in the Caribbean.
-Although nowhere officially registrated, the Kingdom of the Netherlands is presently home to an estimated 4000-5000 sublicensed offshore online gaming websites, many thousands of offshore gambling terminals and telecom (sms) lotteries from Dutch Caribbean datacenters to the rest of the world.
+Although nowhere officially registrated, the Kingdom of the Netherlands is presently home to more than a 10.000 sublicensed offshore online gaming websites, many thousands of offshore gambling terminals and telecom (sms) lotteries from Dutch Caribbean datacenters to the rest of the world.

 Designed by some of the world’s largest trustcompanies and accountantsfirm’s, and promoted by Dutch and Antilles goverments the unregulated Dutch-Antillean offshore online gaming, moneylaundering and underground banking infrastructure provides other trustcompanies, banks, fintechs, creditcardcompanies, corporate lawoffices, payment service providers, pensionfunds and hedgefunds access to hunderds of billions of unregulated narcocapital among thousands of billions illegal gambling declarations of origins (illegal gaming sublicensens) through offshore online casino’s.
 Per annum.
 For more than 25 years now.